Bikele Bhorer Phool: Plot

 Moina does not know that her father is alive and her father is none other than Konok Kakon's husband.
 Konok Kakon will try to kill Moina but Nupur will save her from death.
 Moina will save the Banerjee family from troubles and danger.
 Will Nupur die what is awaiting them?
 Moina saves Nupur from the dangerous plot by Konok Kakon.
 Later Subhankar signs the property papers and makes the Banerjee house in Dipankar wife Anjali's name.
 Will Moina save the Banerjee house from selling to someone else?
 Moyna will finally know that her father is none other than Palash Patra (Konok Kakon's husband).
 She will run to him to the hospital but Konok Kakon makes a fake Moina to go to Polash before Moina does.
 Will Moina expose Konok Kakon and the fake Moina?
 Later, Konok Khakon Makes a conspiracy against Subhankar to make his clinic in her name and make him jailed for a fake death case but her plan succeeded on making the Subhankar"s clinic in her name and she does not succeed in putting Subhankar in jail.
-Moina Saves him on Time and exposes Konok Khakon in front of everyone and then Anjali tries to create a misunderstanding between Moina and Nupur a.k.a.
-(Balo didi) and she succeeds in making a rift between Moina and Balo didi and Moina Leaves the Banerjee house because of this and she vows to bring Subhankar Doctor Register Certificate back.
+Moina Saves him on Time and exposes Konok Khakon in front of everyone and then Anjali tries to create a misunderstanding between Moina and Nupur (Balo didi) and she succeeds in making a rift between Moina and Balo didi and Moina Leaves the Banerjee house because of this and she vows to bring Subhankar Doctor Register Certificate back.
 After many Twist, Moina Come back to Banerjee house to Give Dr Subhankar Banerjee his doctor register certificate back to his aunt and Subhankar"s aunt accepts Moina as the eldest daughter-in-law of Banerjee house.
 In the last episode, Nupur marries Aditya and Subhankar meets with an accident (which turned out to be a fake and a plan between Subhankar and Moina just to expose Aditya's true colours in front of everyone), but later forgives Aditya for his misdeeds.
 The show ends on a happy note with Subhankar and Moina confessing their love for each other and they unite.